algorithmia-algorithms/videoTransform/README.md

 This algorithm uses an image processing algorithm to alter each frame of a video, then recombines it back into a freshly transformed video file.

-**note:** This algorithm takes longer than most other algorithms as it recursively calls an image algorithm over each frame of a video file, make sure to add a custom timeout to your algorithm call.
+**note:** This algorithm takes longer than most other algorithms as it recursively calls an image algorithm over each frame of a video file, make sure to add a [custom timeout to your algorithm call][timeout].

 **note:** This algorithm is royalty free, but the image processing algorithms it can call might not be, check your account's credit balance before running this algorithm on a custom video.